mrINEX/learn-English/README.md

 11.06
 words: [achieve achieved], [improve improved], [remove removed], [arrive arrived], [appear appeared], [agree agreed], [receive received], [compare compared], [imagine imagined], [explain explained], [sign signed], [worry worried], cry, damage, cover, discover, return, move, die, prepare, increase, follow, form, believe,
 sentence: He achieved a lot.
 It is not easy to improve your English.
 I just called to say: "I love you".
 They achieved a lot.
 Could you enter the room?
 I worried about you.

+13.06
+words: [count counted], [suggest suggested], [support supported], [wait waited], [last lasted], [note noted], [sound sounded], [decide decided], [include included], [study studied], indicate, create, collect, want, protect
+sentence: He always supports us.
+Count from one to ten.
+I translated the text.
+You have to count the children.
+I decided to start learning English.
+We decided to stay here.
+[What does it include?]
+We can not decide.